Exponential Idle Guides

 At this point, the theory becomes very idle.
 We simply autobuy all variables.
 Publish at approximately 8-10 multiplier.
 If you wish to improve efficiency, you can disable \(a_1\)\(a_2\) at about 4.5 publication multiplier and \(b_1\)\(b_2\) at 6.0 multiplier until publish.

-SL milestone route #
+SL Milestone Route #

 Idle